Close at Hand

 Close at Hand is the second EP by James McCartney.
-The EP was produced by David Kahne and Paul McCartney, and released on 30 August 2011.
+It was produced by David Kahne and Paul McCartney, and released on 30 August 2011.

 McCartney said of the EP, "There is only one thing to do with high expectations, and that is meet them.
 I wanted to follow Available Light with something that showed a progression… that had an even deeper meaning, both spiritually and musically."